multigres/site/consensus/part-05.md

 # The term number

 The assignment of an order between two independent nodes deciding to act is what Paxos calls a proposal number, and Raft calls a term number.
 This number must be universally unique, and is expected to increase monotonically.
 For clarity, we will use the RAFT terminology and refer to it as the term number.
+The rules around term numbers apply to all agents.
+This includes coordinators as well as leaders.

-To handle coordinators acting out of sequence, we’ll specify that a newer coordinator always supersedes an older one.
+To handle agents acting out of sequence, we’ll specify that a newer agent always supersedes an older one.
 This is a prerequisite for Rule 2a(i).
-To achieve this, we will make coordinators `recruit` nodes into their term:
+To achieve this, we will make agents `recruit` nodes into their term:

-- An existing coordinator is expected to give instructions to a node using its current term number as authority.
+- An existing agent is expected to give instructions to a node using its current term number as authority.
-- A newer coordinator can use its term number as authority and instruct those nodes to stop accepting further requests from the existing coordinator.
+- A newer agent can use its term number as authority and instruct those nodes to stop accepting further requests from the existing agent.

 ![Figure 2: Term number rules](/img/consensus/part05-fig2.svg)

 For this to work correctly, the nodes should obey the following rules, also shown in Figure 2:

 - Every node in the cohort must have a persistent term number.
-- A node must honor requests from a coordinator with a matching term number.
+- A node must honor requests from an agent with a matching term number.
-- A node must reject requests from a coordinator with a lower term number.
+- A node must reject requests from an agent with a lower term number.
 - A node can be recruited into a term whose number is higher than the current one.

-In Figure 2, the last example shows a coordinator implicitly recruiting a node that is from a lower term.
+In Figure 2, the last example shows an agent implicitly recruiting a node that is from a lower term.
 This is allowed because it is equivalent to a recruitment followed by a request.

 *The term number must be persisted to survive restarts.
 Otherwise, a restarted node that does not remember the term number it last agreed to may accept requests from a coordinator with a lower term and break rule 2a.*